 Overcoming this sickness occurs in choosing to believe the Gospel as true, something that isn’t possible within the framework of the “wisdom of man.”

 For more on overcoming fear, read Assurance: Defeating Fear Daily.
 Overcoming fear must be done daily.
 It is part of the process of dying to self.
 As we grow in devotion and prayer, it becomes easier, but it requires daily participation.
 Ultimately, as we practice and pray, a shift in our being will occur and we’ll find ourselves free of the fear of death.
-It’s bound to happen sooner or latter because of the truth of the Gospel and our fear is a lie thats bound to be washed away.
+It’s bound to happen sooner or latter because if we immerse ourselves in the truth of the Gospel, it confronts the lie of our fear and washes it away.

 Remember Psalm 116:15 ESV – 15 Precious in the sight of the Lord is the death of his saints.